HandsOnDataViz/book/chart/scatter-chart-tableau/README.md

 ![Screenshot: Download button in Tableau Public](tableau-download.png)

-16) Click the Save button to publish your work on the public web (and that's why they call it Tableau Public).
+17) To insert your Tableau Public visualization in your own website, see the [Embed On Your Web](../../embed/) chapter of this book, and in particular, [Embed Tableau Public on your Website](../../embed/tableau).

-17) After saving your chart to the web, Tableau Public will automatically open the link in your default web browser.
-Or, see your public works in your Tableau Public online profile, which follows this format:
+18) To see all of your published visualizations, go to your Tableau Public online profile, which follows this format:
 ```
 https://public.tableau.com/profile/USERNAME
 ```

 ## Learn more
-- Insert your interactive chart in your own website in the [Embed On Your Web](../../embed/) chapter of this book, and in particular, [Embed Tableau Public on your Website](../../embed/tableau).
-- Combine multiple visualizations and tell stories with Tableau Public dashboard and story point features
-- See Tableau Public Resources, with how-to videos and sample data, https://public.tableau.com/en-us/s/resources
+- Combine multiple visualizations and tell stories with Tableau Public dashboard and story point features.
+See Tableau Public Resources, with how-to videos and sample data, https://public.tableau.com/en-us/s/resources

 {% footer %}
 {% endfooter %}